openconnectivity/IOTivity-Lite-setup/Readme.md

 Typical changes to be applied on the code:
 - making sure that the code passes CTT.
-	- Some resources have mandatory behavior not captured in OAS format.
+	- Some resources may have mandatory behavior not captured in OAS2.0 format.
 - attaching the code to hardware.
 	- See the TODO comments in the generated code, these TODOs indicates where the code should be inserted.